AlexSabourinDev/Mist_Profile/README.md

 and the team working on chrome://tracing or providing the tools and information needed to implement this library.

 #### Change Log
 - 2019-02-02: Added MIST_PROFILE_ENABLED to allow the profiler to be enabled and disabled.
-This makes usage a bit more cumbersome, but simplifies turning off the compiler.
-This will break previous usage of the compiler.
+This makes usage a bit more cumbersome, but simplifies turning off the profiler.
+This will break previous usage of the profiler.
 - 2019-01-13: Changed Mist_Flush to Mist_FlushAlloc.
 Mist_Flush now requires an explicit buffer.
 This will break previous usage of the profiler.
 - 2019-01-13: Changed MIST_BEGIN/END_PROFILE to MIST_PROFILE_BEGIN/END.
 Will break previous calls to old macros.
 - 2018-02-14: Removed the need for a comma to append the buffers.
 This will break previous usage of the profiler but since it isn't a week old, I believe this is fine.